GillesPaoletti/training/README.md

 <b>EXCEL AND SQL</b>
 <ul>
-<li>Course "Excel to MySQL: Analytic Techniques for Business Specialization" - available from https://www.coursera.org/specializations/excel-mysql This course also covers Tableau. </li>
+<li>Course "Excel to MySQL: Analytic Techniques for Business Specialization" - available from https://www.coursera.org/specializations/excel-mysql The Excel part of the course is heavy on statistics and not for beginners.  </li>
 </ul>

 <b>POWER BI</b>